Spectra, the Unspoken Word

 Divinator magic cannot be utilized for freeform at T0, unlike Spellcasting.

-Encore - Infamous performers have been critiqued for their usage (whether secretive or not) of this spell during theatre performances.
+Encore – Infamous performers have been critiqued for their usage (whether secretive or not) of this spell during theatre performances.
 With practice, the user can deepen or pitch up their voice.
 Although their original voice will still be distinguishable, this spell can help them contribute to an entertaining performance and “get into character”.
-Performers are known to take soothing supplements or drinks to assist their voice.
+Performers are known to take soothing supplements or drinks to support their vocal performance.
 Without continuous practice of this spell, it will result in repetitive cracks during phrases.
 Just as well, Spectra worshippers often use this as another way to disguise themselves by pairing this spell with a mask.

 Dye – A simple spell, albeit with a timer.
 By setting a palm or a catalyst on an individual’s head, they can slowly alter the color of their hair.
 However, after a week, the color will start to fade rapidly, notably visible at the roots.
 Of course, this spell can be utilized on themselves.